Bible Study at SABC

 This class explores various biblical topics and themes using diverse teaching methods.
 Content may include Bible study, book studies, video, or guest lecturer/teacher.

-This class is an ongoing adult Bible study based on The Uniform Series Bible Study from Smyth & Helwys.
+This class is an ongoing adult Bible study based on The Formation Series Bible Study from Smyth & Helwys.
 Lessons are designed to encounter the Scriptures, consider pertinent information with respect to the text, and apply the Scripture's teaching to living a faithful spiritually- maturing Christian life.

 This class is for ladies only.
 Women involved, study God’s Word; desiring to apply it to daily life.
 Bible studies and prayer are the foundation of the class curriculum.
 There are ladies teaching ladies through lesson discussions and sharing their experiences with God in their daily lives.